DanOlner/ShinyMapEssentials/assets/about.md

 Our pioneering programme of research will examine the impact of social frontiers on social mobility and their implications for integration using a combination of detailed qualitative research and pioneering quantitative methods.

+Feel free to explore the data tabs to see the location of frontiers and segregation statistics for each region in England and Wales.

 **For further information**

-Contact us at: info@lifeatthefrontier.org
+Contact us at: [info\@lifeatthefrontier.org](mailto:info@lifeatthefrontier.org){.email}\
-All resources related to the project can be found at the LATF website (https://www.lifeatthefrontier.org/) or the project [GitHub page](https://github.com/life-at-the-frontier).
+All resources related to the project can be found at the LATF website (<https://www.lifeatthefrontier.org/>) or the project [GitHub page](https://github.com/life-at-the-frontier).
 This webpage was created by [Meng Le Zhang](meng_le.zhang@sheffield.ac.uk) and [Dan Olner](d.olner@sheffield.ac.uk) with R Shiny.